Wähle deine Reisedaten, um einen Preis zu sehen

 • We focus on close human / dolphin interactions in the context of wildlife tourism.

-• We study each of the dolphins’ history, behavior and personality, and issues related to their conservation.
+• We study each of the dolphins’ history, behavior and temperament, and issues related to their conservation.

 • "Understand more to care more" is an essential axis of our volunteer program.